 Next, multiply this number by 4 to calculate the total calories that come from protein.
-The rest of your daily requirement will come from fats.
+The rest of your daily requirements will come from fats.

 You don’t need to calculate carb grams because by default; you’ll likely reach your 30-50 grams per day.
 This can be done by simply including green vegetables and carbs that come from your fat and protein sources.

 To figure out your fat grams, take the total number of calories it takes to maintain your body weight.
 Typically, it’s around 14-16 calories per pound of body weight.
 Subtract your protein calories from that number and then divide by 9.
 This will give you the total fat grams you need per day.